 218 South Forrest Street; Stoughton, Wisconsin 53589

 Wildwood Café might seem far from Madison — Stoughton is about 20 miles southeast of the city — but Madison simply doesn’t have the traffic problems that most cities have.
-If you have a car and love coffee in a small-town setting, Wildwood is a must visit spot.
+If you have a car and love coffee in a small-town setting, Wildwood is a a great place to go.

-With coffee from Ruby and Wonderstate, Wildwood also makes all their own pastries and has a breakfast menu with standouts like their burritos and biscuit sandwiches.
+With coffee from Ruby and Wonderstate, Wildwood also makes all their own pastries and has a breakfast menu with standouts like their burrito and biscuit sandwich.
 Wildwood is impossibly beautiful, with a stunning brick exterior and bistro-style tables.
 For-here items are served on ornate plates and cups, and the shop sells carefully curated local goods and provisions.